musicplayer-io/musicplayer.io/README.md

 **Conversion Progress**: 100% complete - All features fully functional!

+The original CoffeeScript/Backbone.js codebase is preserved in the [`coffeescript` branch](https://github.com/musicplayer-io/redditmusicplayer/tree/coffeescript) for reference.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.